 Take probiotics: It seems like every week more research is coming out about the benefits of a healthy gut microbiome.
 Keeping the balance of microorganisms in your gastrointestinal tract starts with a healthy diet, but adding a probiotic supplement can help as well.
 There are even gut microbiome testing companies such as Viome and uBiome that can help you determine supplements and foods that are best for your particular microorganism makeup.

 Like all of the work we do on ourselves throughout our life, following these tips may take some time before you notice a difference.
 But as they say, you are the greatest project you will ever work on, and we think your body deserves delicious food, self-love, and compassion.
-You can also check out my own personal Clean Eating Shopping List to see what is in my grocery cart!

 *Please check with your doctor before adding vitamin/mineral supplements to your diet.